 Poppy is in a rut despite having everything she should want.
 She is certain that the heartbreaking, last trip she took with Alex was the last time she felt completely content.
 In order to make everything right, she resolves to persuade her best buddy that they should go on one more vacation together.
 Amazingly, he consents.

 This is the epic tale of two generations of South African scientists who have traveled the world.
 Wade Davis, the protégé of Professor Richard Evan Schultes, and he set out on a trip to study natural history.
 Schultes left Harvard and spent twelve years living among the locals in the Amazon while charting unexplored rivers.
 You’ll definitely be on the edge of your seat as you read this tale of devastation, treachery, discovery, and adventure.
-One of the best non-fiction adventure novels available, you must read this eBook before backpacking anyplace in the Amazon (Peru, Colombia, or Brazil).
+One of the best non-fiction adventure novels available, you must read this book before backpacking anyplace in the Amazon (Peru, Colombia, or Brazil).

 A novel that became well-known as a result of the movie.
 But the book—trust me—is better.
 For those who are unaware of the storyline, Cheryl believed she had lost everything when she turned 22.
 Her family was dispersed, her mother had passed away, and her marriage had failed.
 She made the rash decision to trek alone on a quest over a thousand miles long because she thought she had nothing left to lose.
-While maintaining its style and suspense, this backpacking ebook glistens with love and humor.
+While maintaining its style and suspense, this backpacking-themed book glistens with love and humor.
 Everything revolves around a journey that strengthened and healed a broken woman.

 What books would you recommend reading while backpacking?